 Woman who helped kidnap Elizabeth Smart released from prison

-DRAPER, Utah – A woman who helped kidnap Elizabeth Smart when she was a teenager and stood by as the girl was sexually assaulted was released from prison Wednesday after 15 years in custody.
+DRAPER, Utah – A woman who helped kidnap Elizabeth Smart when she was a teenager and stood by as the Utah girl was sexually assaulted was released Wednesday after spending 15 years in prison.

-Wanda Barzee, 72, left the Utah state prison in the Salt Lake City suburb of Draper, spokeswoman Kaitlin Felsted said in a statement that did not provide details about Barzee's destination.
+Wanda Barzee, 72, quietly left the state prison in the Salt Lake City suburb of Draper, avoiding a throng of reporters gathered outside, spokeswoman Kaitlin Felsted said.
+She did not disclose where Barzee was going.

-Barzee's release followed a surprise announcement last week that Utah authorities had miscalculated the amount of time she should serve in prison.
-Barzee was previously scheduled to be released in 2024.
+Her release followed a surprise announcement last week that Utah authorities had miscalculated the amount of time Barzee should spend behind bars.

-Smart, now 30, said last week that she was shocked and disappointed and hopes Barzee will be closely watched and given treatment.
+Smart, now 30, has said she was shocked and disappointed by the move and hopes Barzee will be closely watched and given treatment.

-Barzee will be under federal supervision for five years.
-If she violates terms that include mental health treatment and an order not to contact Smart's family, she could go back to prison.

-Smart recalled some of the horrors she experienced as a 14-year-old when she was snatched from her Salt Lake City home in 2002 by Barzee's then-husband, street preacher Brian David Mitchell.
-Mitchell came in through an open kitchen window in a kidnapping that triggered waves of fear around the country.
+Smart has recalled some of the horrors she experienced as a 14-year-old when she was snatched from her Salt Lake City home in 2002 by Barzee's then-husband, street preacher Brian David Mitchell.
+He entered the house through an open kitchen window in the kidnapping that triggered fear around the country.

-Smart said at a news conference last week that Barzee saw her as a slave during the nine months she was held by the couple and encouraged Mitchell to rape her.
+Smart said last week that Barzee saw her as a slave during the nine months she was held by the couple and encouraged Mitchell to rape her.

 "So do I believe she's dangerous?
 Yes," Smart said.

+Barzee's niece Tina Mace said her aunt's testimony against Mitchell seemed like a turning point, but her mental state appears to have changed in prison.
+Mace said she's unaware of any family members who would give Barzee a place to live.

+Barzee will be under federal supervision for five years.
+She could be returned to prison if she violates terms that include mental health treatment and an order against contacting Smart and her family.

-Smart was found while walking with Barzee and Mitchell on a street in the suburb of Sandy by people who recognized the couple from media reports.
+Smart was found while walking with Barzee and Mitchell on a street in suburban Sandy by people who recognized the abductors from media reports.

 Mitchell is serving a life sentence after being convicted of kidnapping and raping Smart.

-Barzee was treated at the Utah State Hospital for about five years following her arrest.
+Barzee was treated at Utah State Hospital for about five years following her arrest.
 She testified in 2010 against Mitchell and was given a plea deal on state and federal charges.
-She was transferred to the Utah state prison in April 2016 after finishing a federal sentence in Texas.
+She was transferred to the Utah prison in 2016 after finishing a federal sentence in Texas.

-The Utah Board of Pardons and Parole had set a January 2024 release date after Barzee failed to attend her own parole hearing in June, but her attorney questioned whether that included time she had served in a federal prison.
+The Utah Board of Pardons and Parole initially set a 2024 release date after Barzee decided against attending her own parole hearing in June.
+Her attorney questioned then whether the term included time Barzee had served in a federal prison.
 The board decided last week that she had served her sentence.

-Federal agents have found a place for Barzee to live when she starts her five-year supervised release, said Eric Anderson, deputy chief U.S. probation officer for Utah.
-He declined to say whether she will be in a private home or a facility but that she "will not be homeless."

-One of Barzee's nieces, Tina Mace, said her aunt's testimony against Mitchell seemed like a turning point but that her mental state appears to have changed in prison.
-Mace said she's unaware of any family members that would take in Barzee.

 Associated Press writer Russ Contreras in Albuquerque, New Mexico contributed to this report